Observation of the $B^0_s\rightarrow \chi_{c1}(3872)\pi^+\pi^-$ decay

 The~\mbox{$\decay{\Bs}{\chicone(3872)\pip\pim}$} and \mbox{$\decay{\Bs}{\psitwos\pip\pim}$}~decays are simulated as phase\nobreakdash-space decays and corrected to reproduce the~dipion mass spectra observed in data.
 A~weighting procedure, based on a gradient boosted tree algorithm~\cite{Rogozhnikov:2016bdp}, is used for corrections of simulated samples.
 The systematic uncertainty related to the~correction method is estimated by varying the~hyper\nobreakdash-parameters of the~regression trees ensemble.
 The~maximum deviation from the baseline value, 0.9\%, is taken as the uncertainty associated with the~unknown \Bs~decay models.

-An~additional systematic uncertainty on the~ratios arises due to differences between data and simulation.
+An~additional systematic uncertainty on the~ratio~$\mathcal{R}$ arises due to differences between data and simulation.
 In particular, there are differences in the~reconstruction efficiency of charged\nobreakdash-particle tracks that do not cancel completely in the~ratio due to the~different kinematic distributions of the~final\nobreakdash-state particles.
 The~track\nobreakdash-finding efficiencies obtained from simulated samples are corrected \mbox{using} data\nobreakdash-driven techniques~\cite{LHCb-DP-2013-002}.
-The~uncertainties related to~the~efficiency correction factors, \mbox{together} with the~uncertainty on the~hadron\nobreakdash-identification efficiency due to the~finite size of the~calibration samples~\mbox{\cite{LHCb-DP-2012-003, LHCb-DP-2018-001}}, are propagated to the~ratios of the~total efficiencies using pseudoexperiments and amount to~0.1\%.
+The~uncertainties related to~the~efficiency correction factors, \mbox{together} with the~uncertainty on the~hadron\nobreakdash-identification efficiency due to the~finite size of the~calibration samples~\mbox{\cite{LHCb-DP-2012-003, LHCb-DP-2018-001}}, are propagated to the~ratio of the~total efficiencies using pseudoexperiments and amount to~0.1\%.

-A~systematic uncertainty on the~ratios related to the knowledge of the~trigger efficiencies is estimated by comparing the~ratios of trigger efficiencies in data and simulation for large samples of~$\decay{\Bp}{\jpsi\Kp}$ and $\decay{\Bp}{\psitwos\Kp}$~decays~\cite{LHCb-PAPER-2012-010} and is taken to be 1.1\% for all three ratios of branching fractions.
+A~systematic uncertainty on the~ratio related to the knowledge of the~trigger efficiencies is estimated by comparing the~ratios of trigger efficiencies in data and simulation for large samples of~$\decay{\Bp}{\jpsi\Kp}$ and $\decay{\Bp}{\psitwos\Kp}$~decays~\cite{LHCb-PAPER-2012-010} and is taken to be 1.1\%.

 Remaining data\nobreakdash-simulation differences, that are not previously discussed, are investigated by varying the~selection criteria.
 The~resulting variations in the~ratios of the~efficiency\nobreakdash-corrected yields do not exceed 2\%, which is taken as the corresponding systematic uncertainty.
 The~final systematic uncertainty considered on the~ratios of branching fractions is due to the~knowledge of the~ratios of efficiencies in Eq.~\eqref{eq:rcalcone}, limited by the~size of simulated samples.
 It~is determined to be 0.5\%.